KRFOSS/kali-docs/general-use/openssl-configuration/index.md

 description:
 icon:
 weight:
-author: ["arnaudr",]
+author: ["arnaudr", "elwood", "g0tmi1k", "rhertzog"]
 ---

-Since [Kali Linux 2021.3](https://www.kali.org/blog/kali-linux-2021-3-release/), to allow Kali to talk to as many services as possible, OpenSSL has been configured for **wider compatibility**.
+Since our release of [Kali Linux 2021.3](https://www.kali.org/blog/kali-linux-2021-3-release/) OpenSSL has been configured for **wider compatibility** to allow Kali to talk to as many services as possible.
 This means that legacy protocols _(such as TLS 1.0 and TLS 1.1)_ and older ciphers are **enabled by default**.
-The result, tools used inside of Kali will be able to communication to these outdated methods. _This is done to help potentially increase the attack surface available.
-Older services using this may be at end of life, and increasing the chances of discovering vulnerabilities or other problems_.
+This is a change from standard behavior, as these are disabled to enforce communication over more secure channels.
+As a result of this change tools used inside of Kali will be able to communication to these outdated methods. _This is done to help increase the Kali's ability to talk to older, obsolete systems and servers that are still using these older protocols.
+Older services using this may be at end of life, thus increasing the chances of discovering vulnerabilities or other problems_.

-However, if instead you would rather aim to keep your communication as secure as possible using today's modern standards, you can select **Strong Security** mode.
+However, if you would rather keep your communication as secure as possible using today's modern standards, you can enable the **Strong Security** mode.

-These settings can be changed easily using `kali-tweaks`.
+These settings can be changed easily using the `kali-tweaks` tool.
 Simply:

 - Open a terminal and run `kali-tweaks`.
-- From there, select Hardening -> OpenSSL Configuration
+- From there, select Hardening -> OpenSSL Configuration.
 - Now you can choose between **Wide Compatibility** _(the default)_ and **Strong Security**.

-_Note: This is achieved by tweaking the OpenSSL configuration through `/etc/ssl/openssl.cnf` and `/etc/ssl/kali.cnf`, so while it can restore access to some legacy services, it will not allow access to servers running protocols that are no longer compiled in `libssl` (for example SSLv3)._
+_Note: This is achieved by changing the OpenSSL configuration through `/etc/ssl/openssl.cnf` and `/etc/ssl/kali.cnf`, so while it can restore access to some legacy services, it will not allow access to servers running protocols that are no longer compiled in the `libssl` library (for example SSLv3)._